When To Start Brushing My Child’s Teeth With A Baby Toothbrush

 Other than air itself, you will quickly learn that milk is a dominant feature of your baby’s life.
 Whether you are breastfeeding or giving your tot formula milk, both are full to the brim with sugars.
 While giving your baby all the nutrients they need, leftover milk sitting on your little one’s gums is the perfect breeding ground for bacteria to grow.

 Keeping your little one’s gums free of decay-building bacteria can be placed into a simple daily routine.
-With a clean, soft damp cloth/muslin you can gently wipe leftover milky deposits away from the gums.
+With a baby gum wipe or a clean, soft damp cloth/muslin you can gently wipe leftover milky deposits away from the gums.

 Establishing good roots

 Many of us assume that baby teeth are less important than adult teeth.
 I mean, they all fall out, right?
 So, why are baby teeth so important?

 Baby teeth are the foundations for your adult teeth.
 Using a baby toothbrush and getting toothbrushing right from when your child is an infant will strengthen their teeth and help to avoid dental decay.
 So good oral hygiene techniques must be established early on to prevent tooth decay and other painful problems down the road.